BlockchainCommons/spotbit/README.md

 ### Test Server
 A spotbit instance is currently running at `h6zwwkcivy2hjys6xpinlnz2f74dsmvltzsd4xb42vinhlcaoe7fdeqd.onion`.
 This instance is on a dedicated server.
-Alternatively, you can use our test server at `km3danfmt7aiqylbq5lhyn53zhv2hhbmkr6q5pjc64juiyuxuhcsjwyd.onion`.
-This server will have the latest bugfixes on it, but may not have 100% uptime.

 ### Related Projects